lanl-aea/waves/docs/tutorial_08_data_extraction.rst

 While this object and interface is good for scripting with the Abaqus kernel and CAE features, the Python interface is limited to the Python 2.7 environment that is shipped with Abaqus.
 When post-processing requires more Python libraries or other third party tools, it is common to extract a portion of the Abaqus results to an intermediate file.
-To reduce duplicated effort in extracting Abaqus ODB files to a common format, the :ref:`odb_extract_cli` command line utility and the associated :meth:`waves.scons_extensions.abaqus_extract` builder are provided to parse the output of ``abaqus odbreport`` into several `xarray dataset`_ objects in an H5 file.
+To reduce duplicated effort in extracting Abaqus ODB files to a common format, the :ref:`odb_extract_cli` command-line utility and the associated :meth:`waves.scons_extensions.abaqus_extract` builder are provided to parse the output of ``abaqus odbreport`` into several `xarray dataset`_ objects in an H5 file.